diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 | 3 | To search for a contact |
 | 4 | Click on a name to open and see all related information and tickets associated with that contact |

-🔴 &nbsp;When you open the profile of a user:
+🔴 &nbsp;When you open a user profile:

 ![Image: Zendesk Menu](images/zendesk_internal_guide_manage_profile_user.png)